telerik/fiddler-everywhere-docs/introduction.md

 ## Welcome to Fiddler Everywhere!

 [**Fiddler Everywhere**](https://www.telerik.com/fiddler-everywhere) is a high performance, cross-platform web debugging proxy for any browser, system or platform.
-It is a web debugging tool that logs all HTTP(S) traffic between your computer and the Internet, inspects and editing traffic, issue requests, and fiddle with incoming and outgoing data.
+It is a web debugging tool that logs all HTTP(S) traffic between your computer and the Internet, inspects and edits traffic, issue requests, and fiddle with incoming and outgoing data.

 **HTTP(S) traffic Inspection & Analysis**